michaelbull/aurelia-ssr-starter/README.md

 ## Why SSR?

 A typical single page web application renders and executes in the browser.
-This is reliant on the browser having JavaScript enabled, and requires the browser to download the entire application before it can begin rendering the document.
+This is reliant on the browser having JavaScript enabled and requires the browser to download the entire application before it can begin rendering the document.

 Server side rendering, often referred to as isomorphic/universal rendering,